No matter what time of year you visit Yosemite National Park, you’ll be delighted with an abundance of activities and a striking landscape

 Since most Yosemite trees are evergreen, their colors won’t change in the fall.
 But visit in late October to see the big-leaf maples and black oaks fade to a warm autumn hue.

 Winter: Skiing, Snowboarding and Snowshoeing

 Yosemite is transformed into a different world in the winter.
 Snowfall reveals a previously hidden side of the diverse terrain, and fewer crowds mean you can take your time to explore.
 With a slew of seasonal activities, the park offers a true winter sports experience.
 Try snowshoeing, tubing or snowboarding, or enjoy the epic skiing opportunities, from backcountry to cross-country.
-Equipment rentals and ski lessons are available through the Yosemite Ski & Snowboard Area School.
+Equipment rentals and ski lessons are available through the Badger Pass Ski and Snowboard Area school.
 Even small children can join – sign them up for beginning ski lessons and make it a family experience to remember.

 Yosemite Ski & Snowboard Area has trails that are perfect for skiers and riders of all levels.

 Spring: Whitewater Rafting on the Merced River